 Please note that Student Finance England (SFE) need to be notified by yourself and the institution that you are currently studying at if you are making any changes to studies, this includes change of course, institution or modes of study – and again our Higher Education (HE) admissions staff will be able to signpost you to Student Finance England (SFE) and support you in these changes.

-If you are on a Oxford Brookes course but studying at Stratford-upon-Avon College and want to change your programme then Oxford Brookes regulations will apply.
+If you are on a Oxford Brookes course but studying at Solihull College & University and want to change your programme then Oxford Brookes regulations will apply.

 You will have 14 days from the date we receive your acceptance to cancel your place.
 If you cancel within the 14 day cancellation period the College will usually refund you any deposit, administration or any other fees you may have paid.
 However, if you decide to cancel your place once you have started your course, some charge may be applied.